 The Worst Journey In The World is considered by some literary critics as the finest travel book ever written.
 Apsley Cherry-Garrard’s vivid account of the 1910-1913 British Antarctic Expedition is an epic read.

-Cherry-Garrard (1886-1959) wrote and published the work in 1922, a decade long delay brought about due to his efforts in World War I.
+Cherry-Garrard (1886-1959) wrote and published the work in 1922, a decade long delay in documenting the Scott expedition.
+One brought about due to his efforts in World War I.

-When the crew set off, one must remember the British Empire was in its last death throes, but there was still very much a pioneering sense of British stiff upper lip in the air.
+When the crew set off, you have to remember the British Empire was in its death throes, but there was still very much a pioneering sense of British stiff upper lip in the air.

 In 1910 Cherry-Garrard, only 24, headed off to the South Pole with Scott’s team in an attempt to reach the Pole.
 At the time, this would have marked the first occasion anyone had managed such a colossal feat.